-Notwithstanding the installation of temporary protective fencing of park and open space blocks, the developer is to provide a 1.5 metre (6 ft) high black vinyl coated chainlink fence, to the Townships standard detail, around the perimeter of the park along shared property lines with adjoining residential or commercial developments.
+Notwithstanding the installation of temporary protective fencing of park and open space blocks, the developer is to provide a 1.5-metre-high black vinyl coated chain-link fence, around the perimeter of the park along shared property lines with adjoining residential or commercial developments.
 The mesh fabric of the fence shall have 38mm diamond-shaped openings made from 9 gauge wire before vinyl coating.
-Terminal posts shall be a minimum of 88.9 mm (3 1/2") OD pipe, line posts of 60 mm (2 3/8") OD pipe and rails of 43mm (1 7/8") OD pipe.
+Terminal posts shall be a minimum of 88.9 mm (3 1⁄2") OD pipe, line posts of 60 mm (2 3/8") OD pipe and rails of 43mm (1 7/8") OD pipe.
 All piping shall be schedule 40, galvanized steel, treated with etching primer and factory painted black.
 Concrete footings are to create a minimum of 150mm of cover to the edges of posts and shall be generally poured against smooth native ground and formed at the top of foundation.
-Where ground conditions prevent the creation of smooth sided augured post holes, footings shall poured into sono-tube for the full depth of footing to 1.2 metres below grade with voids around the outside of the form filled with compacted limestone screening.
+Where ground conditions prevent the creation of smooth sided augured post holes, footings shall pour into sono-tube for the full depth of footing to 1.2 metres below grade with voids around the outside of the form filled with compacted limestone screening.
 Alternatives may be considered at the discretion of Centre Wellington, at detailed design stage.